-This page explains how node pools work in Google Kubernetes Engine.
-You can also learn how to add and manage node pools.
+This page explains how node pools work in Google Kubernetes Engine (GKE).

 the same configuration.
 Node pools use a NodeConfig specification.
 Each node in the pool has a Kubernetes node label, has the node pool's name as its value.
-A node pool can contain only a single
+A node pool can contain one or multiple

 For example, you might create a node pool in your cluster with local SSDs, a minimum CPU platform, preemptible VMs, a specific node image, or different machine types.
 Custom node pools are useful when you need to schedule Pods that require more resources than others, such as more memory or more local disk space.
 If you need more control of where Pods are scheduled, you can use node taints.